 If all of your tests pass, we’ll also print your apple-app-site-association file.

 That was a lot to cover!
 I would like to end by letting you know that we will be updating this tool quite frequently.
 As always, we’d love to hear your feedback.
-Feel free to drop us a line at email@example.com if you think that there is a bug or simply have a feature request.
+Feel free to drop us a line by contacting support if you think that there is a bug or simply have a feature request.

 As a teaser, coming soon we’ll check whether your app is compliant with Google’s App Indexing requirements.